easy-software-ufal/catalog-test-smells/docs/source/Dependencies/Dependencies among tests/Order Dependent Tests.rst

 * The tests have to be executed in a certain order due to dependencies between them.

+Also Known As:

+* Chained Tests, Chain Gang

 Code Example:

 .. code-block:: ruby